Ramacsv/OceanFlowerIsland/index.md

 _Mammoth went to sleep because it drank too much._

-_The ocean was filled agin by the milk rain__
+_The ocean was filled agin by the milk rain_

-_By then they had find a way to go to cloud island to get some clouds to make water for the flowers in the flower island._
+_By then they had found a way to go to cloud island to get some clouds to make water for the flowers in the flower island._

 _They had a navigation system that could fly and direct the clouds to where they wanted it go._